subyraman/redux-webauthn/demo/redux-webauthn-react-typescript-example/README.md

 Installation: `docker build . -t react-webauthn:latest`
 Initialize: `docker run -p 5000:5000  --name react-webauthn -t react-webauthn:latest`

-After that you can start the container with `docker start /react-webauthn`, and stop with `docker stop /react-webauthn`
+After that you can start the container with `docker start /react-webauthn`.
+Visit http://localhost:5000/ for the demo.

+You can stop the container with `docker stop /react-webauthn`

 #### Testing: